 Funding awarded for law enforcement, prosecutors, judicial strategies, victim services

-The Governor said it is unacceptable that, on average, 20 people per minute are abused by an intimate partner in the United States.
-In Kentucky, more than 41% of women and 26% of men experience intimate partner physical violence or rape in their lifetimes.
+The Governor said it is unacceptable that on average, 20 people per minute are abused by an intimate partner in the United States, and in Kentucky more than 45% of women and 35% of men experience intimate partner physical violence or rape in their lifetimes.

-During the 2021 legislative session, Gov. Beshear signed HB 310, sponsored by Sen. Morgan McGarvey of Jefferson County.
-HB 310 allows a commonwealth attorney to file a petition for an involuntary commitment for violent offenders who are incompetent to stand trial and would not benefit from additional treatment but are deemed a danger to themselves or others.
+As part of the ongoing efforts of the Beshear-Coleman administration to protect victims of sexual assault, Gov. Beshear signed HB 310, sponsored by Sen. Morgan McGarvey, of Jefferson County.
+HB 310 allows a commonwealth attorney to file a petition for an involuntary commitment for violent offenders who are incompetent to stand trial and would not benefit from additional treatment, but who are deemed a danger to themselves or others.
 By signing this bill, the Governor closed a gap in state law that allowed some defendants to avoid both prison time and mental health treatment.